eyecorporations/AutoHotKeyMicrosoftBingo/README.md

-# New Features (implemented on Windows 10 scaled cards 12 card version only)
+# New Features (implemented on Windows 10 scaled cards)
 Increased speed of script using generic optimizations here (https://www.autohotkey.com/boards/viewtopic.php?t=6413)

 New commands: